hidarikani/cra-template-ts-pretty/README.md

 # cra-template-typescript-pretty

 Adds additional code formatting capabilities.
 Based on the official TypeScript template for [Create React App](https://github.com/facebook/create-react-app).
+Features:

-Includes Prettier configured to work with ESlint and format on committing.
+- Prettier configured to work with ESlint.
+- All Prettier settings are default.
+- `.editorconfig` compatible with default Prettier settings.
+- Pre-commit lint.
+- Pre-commit format.

 To use this template, add `--template ts-pretty` when creating a new app.